Getting Prepared for an

 The standard antidote for radioactive isotopes of cesium is pharmaceutical grade Prussian Blue.
 (Do not use any kind of Prussian Blue that is not made for human consumption, or you are likely to just make yourself sicker.)
 The United States, and most other major countries, maintain stockpiles of pharmaceutical grade Prussian Blue.
 In the United States, these stockpiles are deployed at various sites across the country.
 Nevertheless, the doses of Prussian Blue are unlikely to reach individuals before they have already absorbed a significant dose of radioactive cesium.

 An alternative antidote for radioactive cesium is potassium.
 A healthy human body will try to tightly regulate its internal levels of potassium.
 If potassium levels are not saturated in the presence of radioactive cesium, the human body will try to absorb the cesium instead.
 Although potassium is a common element in the human diet, taking too much potassium can be dangerous, or even fatal.
 A potassium intake that overloads the body's regulatory system can result in heart rhythm problems that can be fatal.
 This is the reason that, in the United States, the Food and Drug Administration limits the amount of potassium that can be sold in most over-the-counter supplements to no more than 99 mg. per capsule.
 Timed-release potassium tablets are available by prescription in larger doses.
 The prescription timed-release tablets release potassium slowly over time to prevent a dangerous potassium overload.
 One simple way to saturate your body with potassium with very little risk of potassium overload is by eating bananas.
-Bananas have a large amount of potassium, but the human digestive system cannot absorb the bananas from potassium too rapidly.
+Bananas have a large amount of potassium (as do some other foods), but the human digestive system cannot absorb the potassium from bananas too rapidly.
 So potassium overload from bananas is very rare.
 (It is true that all bananas are naturally slightly radioactive, but if there is a lot of radioactive cesium in the environment, the very tiny amount of radiation from bananas is the least of your problems.)

 In any kind of nuclear event (or any event where the electric power grid is down in an advanced country), you are unlikely to be able to go to the store to purchase bananas.
 If the power is out over very large areas, then buying any kind of food in most advanced countries is likely to become quite impossible.
 Fortunately, freeze-dried banana slices in cans are readily available from nearly any company that sells freeze-dried foods for long-term storage.
 The thickly-cut freeze-dried banana slices maintain their taste quite well.
 (In fact, you may have difficulty in resisting the temptation to simply consume them as a snack.)
 Consider keeping some freeze-dried bananas in your long-term food storage.